MPUSP/ignatov_et_al_2025/analysis/03_analysis_of_iCLIP_for_yebC/README.md

 # Analysis of iCLIP data for yebC

 Description and analysis of source data to replicate the primary results of the iCLIP data analysis for yebC.
-The BAM alignment files have to be downloaded from [DRYAD](https://doi.org/10.5061/dryad.j0zpc86rg) as explained in the projects main `README.md` file.
+The input files have to be downloaded from [DRYAD](https://doi.org/10.5061/dryad.j0zpc86rg) as explained in the projects main `README.md` file.

 ## 1. Input files

-BAM files are located in the downloaded folder from DRYAD `alignment_data/iclip_data`.
-All other files are located in the folder `input_files`:
+Input files are located in the downloaded folder from DRYAD `data/genome` and `data/iclip`:

 **File:** `NC_002737.2.fa`